 Before you raise your hand to salute the military diet, make sure you know the pros and cons.

 No one is certain where the military diet originated, although there is a website for it.
-The diet works on the theory that regulating your food intake to a certain balance of carbohydrates and calories for three days will help you lose up to 10 pounds in a week.*
+The diet works on the theory that regulating your food intake to a certain balance of carbohydrates and calories for three days will help you lose a few pounds in a week.*

 *Disclaimer: Causes for being overweight vary for every individual.
 This means no individual result should be seen as typical, and results may vary for every person who tries a diet or weight loss program.

 It all sounds good in theory, but let’s be real.
 This theory is just based on the known scientific fact that lowering calories results in weight loss.
 There is no science behind the foods you eat during the three days of the diet.
 It’s simply a low-calorie diet with specific foods to consume.

 What You Drink